 A taxi is available if the whole top of the taxi light is brightly illuminated, a dim light signals that the taxi is occupied.
 Taxi prices are relatively inexpensive and are an easy way to get home after a night out and the metro has closed.
 The three little bulbs below the "Taxi Parisien" sign indicate which rate is being applied: A (Mon-Sat 10:00am-5:00pm), B (Mon-Sat 5:00pm-10:00am, Sun 7:00am-midnight, holidays all day), and C (Sun from midnight-7:00am).
 For Paris suburbs, rate B applies 7:00am-7:00pm and rate C applies 7:00pm-7:00am.
 For the latest rate, check this listing.

 Paris has a great public transit system that is ideal to shuttle tourists to the sites.
-Depending on where your hotel is, you may be able to walk to many of the sites, but some of them areas are a bit of a hike (e.g. in Montmartre).
-Services start from as early as 5:00am and end as late as between 12:30am to 1:30am, while Noctilien night buses run in between those late night hours.
+Depending on where your hotel is, you may be able to walk to many of the sites, but some of the areas are a bit of a hike (e.g. in Montmartre).
+Services start from as early as 5:00 am and end as late as between 12:30 am to 1:30 am, while Noctilien night buses run in between those late night hours.

 Using the métro is an easy way to get around.
 There is usually a métro station within 500 metres from any location in central Paris.
 The map of the transit system can be found at the RATP website.
 There is an interactive map, and a very handy feature that will allow you to enter two addresses, and it will tell you how to get between them.

 While newer métro trains have automatic doors, older ones (as well as the RERs) require the users to either push the button or pull the lever by the doors to open them.
 Similarly, on buses, there are buttons by the doors that need to be pushed in order to get them opened.
 Passengers may get on the bus from either the front or from the other doors further back.